ssweilee/ssweilee/README.md

 ### 👋 Hi there, I'm Sandy
+I'm a software engineer merging software development expertise with a curiosity for building innovative solutions.

 🎓 CS @ University of Bristol (2025)
 💼 Former marketer/advertiser to software engineering
-⚡ Specialising in full-stack systems and user-centred design
+⚡ Specialising in full-stack development and user-centred design

 ---